arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 Yet, while the Weavers rejoiced in their newfound speed, a group of Cartographers watched silently from the edge of the fog.

-They shook their heads at the cloaks. "cloth is but a simple drape".
-The Beings of the Mountain have jagged edges, sharp peaks, and deep canyons.
+They shook their heads at the cloaks.

+> "Cloth is but a simple drape".
+The Beings of the Mountain have jagged edges, sharp
+> peaks, and deep canyons.
 Your fabric is too smooth to ever truly touch the Truth."

 They proposed a new ritual.
 First, they borrowed the Great Loom, not as an end, but as a beginning.
 From it they took the Cloth of the Being.
 To them, this cloth was a map of the mountain - a simpler, flatter version of the Truth.
 But from there, they did not pull cords or pin hooks.